Victoria Georgieva

 Viktoriya Georgieva (Виктория Георгиева; born 21 September 1997), known professionally by the mononym Victoria (stylised in all caps), is a Bulgarian singer and songwriter.
 She began her career after participating in season four of X Factor Bulgaria.

 Georgieva would have represented Bulgaria at the Eurovision Song Contest 2020 in Rotterdam, with her song "Tears Getting Sober".
 Due to the 2020 contest's cancellation, Georgieva represented Bulgaria at the Eurovision Song Contest 2021 instead, this time with "Growing Up Is Getting Old".

 Life and career

-Georgieva started singing at age of eleven.
+Georgieva started singing aged 11.
 After some time she enrolled in the vocal studio "Angel Voices" where her music teacher was Atanaska Lipcheva.
 Georgieva auditioned for the first 3 seasons of The X Factor Bulgaria, but she never made it past the judges, mostly because of her age.

 2015: The X Factor Bulgaria

 In September 2015, at the fourth season of The X Factor, after three attempts, Georgieva finally made it past the judges and to the live shows.
 She entered the females team mentored by the rapper Krisko.
 She remained on the show until week nine, when she was eliminated and ultimately placed sixth.